glyph-cat/react-relink/docs/options.md

 * Type: `boolean`
 * Default: `false`

-Setting this to `true` will allow state values to be readable from [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi) in production mode.
-You should not change this setting if your state contains sensitive information.
-State values will always be readable in debug mode.
+Setting this to `true` will make state values visible in [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi) when in production mode.
+You should not change this option if your state contains sensitive information.
+State values will always be visible in debug mode.

 <br/>